Python's Role in ML for Image Recognition and Computer Vision

 2. Deep Learning and Neural Networks

-Python's deep learning frameworks, particularly TensorFlow and PyTorch, enable the implementation of sophisticated neural networks for image recognition:
+Deep learning frameworks from Python like TensorFlow and PyTorch, enable the implementation of sophisticated neural networks for image recognition:

 - Convolutional Neural Networks (CNNs): Python frameworks facilitate the construction of CNN architectures optimized for image classification, object detection, segmentation, and localization tasks.